emmajanedrews/base-template/_posts/2017-08-01-the-latest-numbers-for-our-market.md

 {% include youtube.html %}

 Today I want to give you an update on the latest numbers and trends that we’ve seen in our real estate market.
-June was a great month and we saw a lot of promising trends, such as:
+According to [chandlerreports.com](http://www.chandlerreports.com/Site/Default.asp), June was a great month and we saw a lot of promising trends, such as:

 * Overall home sales are up by 8%.
 * Average sale prices are up by 5%.